Snowflake Data Share

 Example

-The BestTech organization stores their data in their own Snowflake data lake.
-Meanwhile, they have a Coveo-powered search page, and they would like to retrieve the corresponding data and add it to their data lake.
+Barca Sports stores the entirety of their data in their own Snowflake data lake.
+Meanwhile, they have a Coveo-powered search page, and they would like to retrieve the corresponding data and add it to the data lake.
 As a result, they use the Data Share feature, which accesses their data from Coveo’s UA database and shares it to their Snowflake account.

 Note